 When using Google AdSense, Google manages the ads displayed on your website.
-It allows you to put three ad units per webpage.
 You can change the size and type of ads, if you want.
 It allows publishers to also block URLs (which is not recommended).
 Publisher’s accessibility is limited when using AdSense.
 However, on positive side, AdSense manages ad placement, ad targeting (to show relevant ads), and payment for publishers.

 DoubleClick Ad Exchange has its own network of publishers, advertisers, and third-party ad networks.
 Unlike AdSense, publishers needs to manage their inventory (like giving the floor price for auctions and carry out preferred deals by choosing advertisers).

 Also, AdX allows publishers to put up to five ad units on a web page.
 These ad units can be edited (ad size, ad type, format, restrict advertiser/URL, and more) as per the publishers’ requirements.

 How Are Payments Made?
 Which One Offers More?